Best possible learning experience thanks to innovative hybrid teaching

 Looking back, the overall impression is surprisingly positive: We are well prepared.
 This is also reflected in the participants’ feedback.
 We have received a lot of praise not only for how fast we were able to switch to distance teaching but also for the quality of our online learning offers.
 Our experiences in the last months and the feedback from our students make us optimistic regarding the fall semester.

-It is particularly gratifying that in recent weeks, alumni have organized multiple virtual reunions and networking events in the past weeks, which turned out great.
-“This also gives students and alumni who live abroad the opportunity to participate in our events remotely and thus make better use of the alumni network,” Barbara Stöttinger points out.
-As a further offer, guest lecturers from executive search companies provided a virtual glimpse into the job search and coached students.
+It is particularly gratifying that in the last couple of months, alumni have organized multiple virtual reunions and networking events, which turned out great.
+“This also gives students and alumni who live abroad the opportunity to participate in our networking events remotely and thus make better use of the WU EA network,” Barbara Stöttinger points out.
+As a further offer, guest lecturers from executive search companies provided a virtual glimpse into the job search and coached students for these special times on the job market.

 The main motives for participating in an MBA program – climbing the career ladder or starting a company – have remained unchanged also during the crisis.
 These reasons will stay the same in the future, or possibly even gain in importance.
 The ongoing pandemic has prompted many people to weigh up their career path and recognize a need to make changes.
 With a fitting key position within the company, know-how in digital leadership, forward-looking positioning, and the necessary technical knowledge, people become indispensable to their employer also in the long run.
 Also, it is no longer only the established business know-how that counts.
 What’s equally important is to evolve into a mature, prudent, and sustainably operating executive.
 “For this, we offer a number of accompanying coaching formats that also take place remotely.
 The Leadership Lab, for example, was online even before the pandemic.
 Here, we support participants in reflecting on and fully exploiting their own creativity as well as upskill them in terms of self-leadership,” Stöttinger adds.